marxin/texi2rst-generated/sphinx/cppinternals/lexing-a-token.rst

 returns the first character after any intervening escaped newlines.

-The lexer needs to keep track of the correct column position, including counting tabs as specified by the :option:`-ftabstop` = option.
+The lexer needs to keep track of the correct column position, including counting tabs as specified by the :option:`-ftabstop=` option.
 This should be done even within C-style comments; they can appear in the middle of a line, and we want to report diagnostics in the correct position for text appearing after the end of the comment.